All Episodes

 It was the Honolulu City Council.

-They passed a resolution denouncing me and my advertisers because the uh the Chikom premier came over, did a press conference, and I did an impersonation of what he was saying, and they thought that I was mocking the communist leader of China and mocking the Chinese language by impersonating him.
+They passed a resolution denouncing me and my advertisers because the ChiCom premier came over, did a press conference, and I did an impersonation of what he was saying.

 So they passed a resolution.

-The Honolulus, I know it was funny.
+The Honolulu, I know it was funny.

 Nobody can laugh about anything anymore.

-Every so wound tight.
+Everything so wound tight.

 It was hilarious.

-They passed a resolution banning me, well, not banning me, but denouncing me.
+They passed a resolution banning me.

-I thought about, because I went scheduled to be there some time later, a couple months, and I actually thought about going and turning myself in to the Honolulu City Council to see what would happen.
+And I actually thought about going and turning myself in to the Honolulu City Council to see what would happen.

-And they probably who knows what they would have done.
+And they probably, who knows what they would have done.

 The Hawaiians don't like anybody mocking communists.